How Legal Separation Works in Virginia: Divorce From Bed and Board

 Reconciliation

 If you and your spouse resume living together as a couple after signing a separation agreement, the law permits the court to void the agreement.
 However, if your separation agreement includes a reconciliation provision that says it will remain in effect after reconciliation, the court will honor it.
 Under Virginia law, reconciliation also destroys any grounds for divorce based on the earlier separation or desertion.
-In other words, if you do reconcile and then later decide to divorce, the court will require you to start the clock over for your separation.
+In other words, if you do reconcile and then later decide to file for divorce, the court will likely require you to start the clock over for your separation.

 Considering Divorce?